-The local governing body will track the number and nature of complaints, and review underlying issues as stated in the section entitled 'Learning lessons'.
+The local school board will track the number and nature of complaints, and review underlying issues as stated in the section entitled 'Learning lessons'.

-The complaints records are logged and managed by the school's administrative procedures.
+The complaints records are logged and managed by the school's office manager

 The CEO will monitor the effectiveness of the complaints procedure trust-wide.